apache/nuttx/Documentation/applications/examples/qencoder/index.rst

   Default: Built as a standalone program.

 Additional configuration options will mostly likely be required for the board- specific lower-half driver.
-See the ``README.txt`` file in your board configuration directory.
+See the documentation page for your board.

 Specific configuration options for this example include: